troytomlins/uc-funkit_shooter/README.txt

     - 2 lives: After getting hit once, the blue LED will start flashing
     - last life: When you are on your final life, the blue LED will turn off
  - When you run out of lives, you lose the game

+Game Over:
+ - When the game is over, text will scroll telling you if you won or lost and ask if you want to play again.
+ - Once both players press ready the game will restart.

 CODE INFORMATION